-Automated processing and settlement of fund transfer instructions is undertaken by the NIBSS (see below).
+Automated processing and settlement of fund transfer instructions is undertaken by the NIBSS (see clearing and settlement section below).

 Clearing and settlement

 The Nigerian Automated Clearing System (NACS) commenced operation in 2002.
-It was established by the CBN and operates within the infrastructure of the Nigeria Inter-Bank Settlement System (NIBSS).
 This system enables the transfer of funds electronically between NACS members.
 Once full automation is completed and NACS is activated nationwide, it is anticipated that the current T+3 clearing cycle for local and upcountry transfers will be significantly reduced.

 The Inter-Bank Fund Transfer System (IBFT) allows banks and financial institutions to settle funds on a deferred net basis.
 Payments are then aligned with international best practice through the Real Time Gross Settlement System (RTGS).
-The CBN RTGS (Central Bank of Nigeria Inter-bank Fund Transfer – CIFT) System ensures safe and secure co-operation with Nigeria’s other payment and settlement systems, allowing continuous and immediate payment settlement in all securities transactions.
+The RTGS ensures safe and secure co-operation with Nigeria’s other payment and settlement systems, allowing continuous and immediate payment settlement.

 Different payment types are processed in the following manner:

 Although current accounts do pay interest in Nigeria, banks also offer business savings accounts which allow corporates to accrue interest at a higher rate.
-Term deposits are also available, usually over a period of 30, 60, 90 or 180 days.
-In addition to bank deposits, investment opportunities in Nigeria take the form of money market funds, treasury bills, government fixed income bonds and the stock market.
+Term deposits are also available from overnight to one year, although most do not exceed a period of 90 days.
+In addition to bank deposits, investment options in Nigeria include money market funds, treasury bills, government fixed income bonds and the stock market.
 Money market instruments may take the form of commercial paper, negotiable certificates of deposits, bankers’ acceptances and treasury bills.
-Foreigners are not permitted to invest in treasury bills that possess a maturity of less than one year.
+However, bankers’ acceptances can only be issued to finance an underlying trade transaction.
+Previously, foreigners were not permitted to invest in treasury bills that possess a maturity of less than one year, but the CBN recently removed its restrictions and guaranteed foreigners “unconditional repatriation of their investments on maturity from the domestic foreign exchange market.”
+The Nigerian government issues t-bills that have three to 12 month maturities with a minimum investment of NGN10,000.

-Government securities are traded through treasury bills, which have a short-term tenure of 91-365 days, and through treasury bonds and Federal Government of Nigeria (FGN) bonds, both of which are more medium to long-term investments, with a tenure of between three and 20 years.
-Transactions are only possible through an account with the CBN.
-Equities, government debt and corporate bonds are traded through the Nigerian Stock Exchange (NSE) which was established in 1960 and now lists over 200 companies with a market capital of $35 billion.
+Equities, government debt and corporate bonds are traded through the Nigerian Stock Exchange (NSE) which was established in 1960 and now lists approximately 260 companies with a market capital of $35 billion.
 Transactions are conducted through the Central Securities Clearing System (CSCS), a subsidiary of the NSE, which was established to allow the automation of transactions in real time in a T+3 transaction cycle.
 Settlement is completed though means of the NIBSS.

 Citi’s capabilities in Nigeria